Webs and canonical bases in degree two: Web-matching duality

-We upgrade such a {\bf w} to a permutation of the ordered set $\mathcal{A}_{k,d}$ by adding subscripts to the appearances of symbol $i$ so that subscripts increase from left to right in ${\bf w}$.
-Denote by {\sl sign}({\bf w}) the sign of this permutation.
+We associate a sign to such word ${\bf w}$ as follows.
+We upgrade~{\bf w} to a permutation of the ordered set $\mathcal{A}_{k,d}$ by adding subscripts to the appearances of symbol $i$ so that subscripts increase from left to right in ${\bf w}$.
+Then we set {\sl sign}({\bf w}) to be the sign of this permutation.